sherifabdlnaby/kubephp/README.md

 > At build time, Image will run `composer check-platform-reqs` to check that PHP and extensions versions match the platform requirements of the installed packages.

-## 2. Apache Configuration
+## 2. Nginx Configuration

-1. Apache defaults are all defined in `.docker/conf/apache2/apache2.conf` [🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/.docker/conf/apache2/apache2.conf)
+Nginx defaults are all defined in `.docker/conf/nginx/` [🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/.docker/conf/nginx/)

-2. Site configurations are defined in `.docker/conf/apache2/main.conf` [🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/.docker/conf/apache2/main.conf) and default using [optimized recommended config by Symfony](https://symfony.com/doc/current/setup/web_server_configuration.html#apache-with-mod-php-php-cgi).
-3. Virtualhost configurations are defined in `.docker/conf/apache2/site.conf` [🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/.docker/conf/apache2/site.conf) that configure both HTTP and HTTPS hosts and Include `main.conf`[🔗](https://github.com/sherifabdlnaby/symdocker/blob/master/.docker/conf/apache2/main.conf) to keep things DRY.
+Nginx is pre-configured with:
+1. HTTP, HTTPS, and HTTP2.
+2. Rate limit (`rate=5r/s`)
+3. Access & Error logs to `stdout/err`
+4. Recommended Security Headers
+5. Serving Static content with default cache `7d`
+6. Metrics endpoint at `:8080/stub_status` from localhost only.

 ##### Note

-> At build time, Image will run `apachectl configtest` to check Apache config file syntax is OK.
+> At build time, Image will run `nginx -t` to check config file syntax is OK.

 ## 3. Post Deployment Custom Scripts